CEO Light & Warmth Award Nomination Tips

 Matthew recently led an initiative to partner with a local youth mentorship program.
 He saw the need, shared his vision with the General Manager, and created a plan to get Team Members involved.
 Thanks to Matthew, a group of Team Members representing different departments visits a local middle school and tutors children once a week.

-Matthew recently set up a program called ‘HHonors HHeroes,’ designed to recognize returning guests.
-HHonors guests can now find different cards and gifts awaiting them on milestone stays.
-For example, on a guest’s tenth stay with us, they receive a gift basket, a card signed by the General Manager, and a small action figure that we affectionally refer to as the ‘HHonors HHero.’
+Matthew recently set up a program called ‘Hilton Honors Heroes,' designed to recognize returning Guests.
+Hilton Honors Guests can now find different cards and gifts awaiting them on milestone stays.
+For example, on a Guest's tenth stay with us, they receive a gift basket, a card signed by the General Manager, and a small action figure that we affectionately refer to as the ‘Hilton Honors Hero.'

-We can now see that Matthew regularly exceeds expectations and appears to be a strong candidate for the award.
+We can now see that Matthew regularly exceeds expectations in bringing our Purpose to life and appears to be a strong candidate for the award.

 3. Get Input from Others.